edge-cloud/www.edge-cloud.net/_posts/2013-12-17-openstack-with-vsphere-and-nsx-part1.md

 nsxg-l-01a #
 </pre>

 This completes the installation of the NSX appliances.
 Next in the [series on OpenStack with vSphere and NSX](https://www.edge-cloud.net/2013/12/12/openstack-vsphere-nsx/ "OpenStack with vSphere and NSX") is [Part 2](https://www.edge-cloud.net/2013/12/27/openstack-with-vsphere-and-nsx-part2/ "OpenStack with vSphere and NSX – Part 2: Create and configure the VMware NSX cluster") with the creation and configuration the VMware NSX cluster via the NSX manager.
-While we finished the installation and basic configuration of the VMware NSX appliances in this post, the next post will show how to use the NSX Manager&#8217;s web-based GUI to join these parts together and build the basic functionality of an NSX installation.
+While we finished the installation and basic configuration of the VMware NSX appliances in this post, the next post will show how to use the NSX Manager's web-based GUI to join these parts together and build the basic functionality of an NSX installation.